History of Orkney: Second World War

 One month into World War II, the Royal Navy battleship HMS Royal Oak was sunk by a German U-boat in Scapa Flow, with the loss of 835 lives.
-As a result, barriers were built to close most of the access channels; these had the additional advantage of creating causeways whereby travellers can go from island to island by road instead of being obliged to rely on boats.
+The Germans had found one small opening in the heavily defended bay.
+As a result, barriers were built, called "the Churchill Barriers," mostly completed by Italian prisoners of war, to close most of the access channels.
+These had the additional advantage of creating causeways whereby travellers can go from island to island by road instead of being obliged to rely on boats.
 In the course of the Second World War Italian prisoners of war were kept on Orkney Mainland; they improvised a chapel with elaborate architecture out of corrugated iron and other base materials, which is now a tourist attraction.
 The Scapa Flow base was closed in 1956.

 Recent years

 In the 1960s and 1970s there were reports about the potential for uranium mining between Stromness and Yesnaby.
 Margaret Thatcher's plans to open such a mine were halted in 1980 after local campaigning, which included production of The Yellow Cake Revue by composer and conductor Peter Maxwell Davies, who lived on the neighbouring island of Hoy.
 The title refers to yellowcake, the powder produced in an early stage of the processing of uranium ore.

 The Scottish independence referendum prompted some Orcadians to look for ways to recast the Constitutional status of Orkney.

+In July 2023 the Orkney Council began moves to change its status, considering options such as becoming a British Crown dependency or a self-governing territory within the Kingdom of Norway..